gabeklein/expressive-mvc/README.md

 }
 ```

->  This let us pull more complexity out the component, adding features without adding techincal debt.
+> Subscriber will not only subscribe to `FooBar` updates, but that of its children as well!
+This let us pull more complexity out the component, adding features without adding techincal debt.

 <br/>
 <h2 id="concept-parent-model">Parent Controller</h2>